Cadasta/cadasta-docs/en/04-records.md

 * **Corporations** are organizations like companies, NGOs, or government bodies.

-### Viewing Parties
+### Viewing People

-To view all of the parties who have a relationship with a project or location, click the **Parties** button on the left:
+To view all of the people / parties who have a relationship with a project or location, click the **Parties** button on the left:

 ![](/assets/parties-button-01.png)